vuejs/docs/src/api/composition-api-lifecycle.md

 ## onMounted()

 Registers a callback to be called after the component has been mounted.

+- **Type**

+  ```ts
+  function onMounted(callback: () => void): void
+  ```

+- **Details**

   A component is considered mounted after:

   - All of its synchronous child components have been mounted (does not include async components or components inside `<Suspense>` trees).

   - Its own DOM tree has been created and inserted into the parent container.
 Note it only guarantees that the component's DOM tree is in-document if the application's root container is also in-document.

   This hook is typically used for performing side effects that need access to the component's rendered DOM, or for limiting DOM-related code to the client in a [server-rendered application](/guide/scaling-up/ssr.html).

   **This hook is not called during SSR.**

-- **Type**

-  ```ts
-  function onMounted(callback: () => void): void
-  ```

 - **Example**